Non-Programmers Can Label Programs Indirectly via Active Examples: A Case Study with Text-to-SQL: Human Evaluation

-We split the 240 utterances into 8 units, each of which contains 30 utterances across 4--5 database domains and proved to take 1--2 hours to annotate with our interface (2--4 minutes per utterance).
-For the annotator behavior model $p(r \mid u,s,i)$ in \cref{eq:update}, we assumed that every annotator would respond correctly with 0.7 probability and otherwise choose a response uniformly at random.
+\textbf{Annotation Unit.} We split the 240 utterances into 8 units.
+Each unit contained 30 utterances across 4--5 database domains and proved to take 1--2 hours to annotate with our interface.
+For the annotator behavior model $p(r \mid a, s(i))$ in \cref{eq:update}, we assumed that every annotator would respond correctly with 0.7 probability and would otherwise select a response uniformly at random.